 - Be sure the applicant and the official taking the prints signs the application form in the appropriate locations.

-- Be sure to request that the person who takes the fingerprints places the FD-258 cards in an envelope and that the Embassy seal (a small round ink stamp) is on the flap of the sealed envelope.
-Fingerprint cards have been returned for not having this seal.
+- Be sure to request that the person who takes the fingerprints places the FD-258 cards in an envelope and that the embassy seal (a small round ink stamp) is on the flap of the sealed envelope.

 - Send the completed cards (in the sealed envelope), along with the N-400 application, and all other required documents to USCIS.